elastos/Elastos.SDK.Keypair.C/README.md

 ## Build script

-./script/build.sh -h for more infomation.
+./script/build.sh -h for more information.